ebi-gene-expression-group/tertiary_workflows_docs/docs/scripts_for_r_packages.rst

 Writing scripts
 ***************

+Each wrapper script should be named to reflect the r package and the function.
+For example a wrapper for the calculateCPM() function of scater will be called scater-calculate-cpm.R.

-The wrapper scripts should be written using the approach demonstrated in https://github.com/ebi-gene-expression-group/r-seurat-scripts/blob/master/seurat-read-10x.R.
+The script content should be as demonstrated in https://github.com/ebi-gene-expression-group/r-seurat-scripts/blob/master/seurat-read-10x.R.
 Specifically:

 Use 'env' to locate the Rscript binary in the hash-bang: